gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 greet(Joan);
 ```

-We can also create objects on-the-fly:
+We can also create objects on the fly:

 ```javascript
 greet({